DizzyduckAR/LoginBase/README.md

 2) Firebase Function "On user create" will open up a uid with data on every auth registration.
 3) Client use the uid to talk with the main database with cloud functions requests.

+JS10 Cloud Function and uploaded Function in firebase console:
 ![Code_JQbnMFjYpN](https://user-images.githubusercontent.com/52171360/97439210-8ece3200-192e-11eb-84d0-e59b01fddf12.png)
 ![chrome_WKTIRwKsco](https://user-images.githubusercontent.com/52171360/97439337-b7562c00-192e-11eb-9d88-195a477a4d55.png)

 No data is saved or running on the local client.